Compile-time i18n for modern TypeScript apps

 $ saykit extract

-A simple translation pipeline that stays close to your codebase
+A translation pipeline that stays close to your codebase

-SayKit is designed for the whole path from authoring to deployment, without pushing app teams into a heavyweight platform.
+From authoring to deployment, without pushing app teams onto a heavyweight platform or a third-party service.

 01